mijalhasson/Data_Visualization_Task1/README.md

   (max, item) => (item.value > max ? item.value : max), 0)
 };
 ```
 - Instead of creating a scale map affected to radius size we will calculate the size of the circle directly in the function calculateRaiusOnAffectedCases.
-What we return is the division between the number of cases and the maximum number of cases (maxAffected) and multiply it by 40 pixels:
+What we return is the division between the number of cases in a community and the maximum number of cases of all the comunities (maxAffected) and multiply it by 40 pixels:

 _./src/index.ts_